Breeze Block Escala

 We recommend using ProLite® Premium Large Format Tile Mortar as an adhesive.
 You can assemble terra-cotta breeze block walls by using an adhesive between the blocks and sticking the blocks together with some type of spacing system.

 Advantage of using ProLite: You can use a minimal amount of ProLite to adhere the blocks together and then fill the grout spacing with a conventional sanded grout.
 That means, you can choose any sanded grout color you want, and are not limited to just cement gray.
-Read more on blog.
+Read more on the blog.